Educorreia932/FEUP-LPOO/docs/README.md

 - **Save the progress**
 - **Create profiles**

-## Design
+- **Create NPCs**

-### Architectural Pattern
+## Architectural Pattern

 For easier development of the game, we implemented the MVC (Model–View–Controller) design pattern, with the following division.
-- **Model** - Stores all of the lpoo.pokemonascii.data structure of the game and its current state.
+- **Model (data)** - Stores all of the lpoo.pokemonascii.data structure of the game and its current state.
-- **View** - Handles the interaction with the user, be it input, by pressing the keyboard's keys, or be it output, by a graphical interface that represents the game.
+- **View (gui)** - Handles the interaction with the user, be it input, by pressing the keyboard's keys, or be it output, by a graphical interface that represents the game.
-- **Controller** - Coordinates and processes all the changes that occur.
+- **Controller (rules)** - Coordinates and processes all the changes that occur.

 <p align="center">
   <img width=350 src="https://i.imgur.com/d19ics3.png">
 </p>

-GameMVC
-WorldMVC
-OptionsMenuMVC
-BattleMVC
+Our game currently has the MVC implemented in the following modules:

+#### Game

+Different states of the game, world and battle

+#### World

+Player walks around the world

+#### Battle

+Two pokémon battle each other

+#### Options Menu

+For menus where the user has choose some option

+## Design

+### Collisions

+###

+### Graphics

+Due to the fact that pokémon games from Gameboy Advances graphics are colorful and complex, we had to adapt them to meet Lanterna's limitations.
+The war we did this was to initially convert a `.png` image to text, using `img2txt`, a program from [libcaca](http://caca.zoy.org/wiki/libcaca).
+That program generates a `.svg` that we parse and then draw using Lanterna.
+We store the parsed image content (such as colors and text characters) in a class `Image` and then we have a class `Sprite`that can store multiple `Images`, each one corresponding to a certain state of what the `Sprite` represents, for instance, the `Player` `Sprite` will have an image for each facing direction.
+For each game element we have a `Renderer` that is responsible for drawing it in the screen.

+TODO: UML image

 ### Code Smells and Possible Refactorings

 Option - Data class

 ### Collisions

-### Graphics

-We initially convert a .png image to text characters, using `img2txt`, a program from [libcaca](http://caca.zoy.org/wiki/libcaca).
-That program generates a .svg that we parse and then draw using Lanterna.

 ## Game Resources